Installing Veeam Backup and Replication

 Click backup job.

-Click on VMware vSphere
+Click on VMware vSphere:

 Enter IP or DNS name for host or enter your vCenter info.